 - Not all of the U.S. tax that you owe was withheld from that income.

-- You represent a deceased person who would have had to file Form 1040NR.
+- You are the personal representative for a deceased person who would have had to file Form 1040NR.
+A personal representative can be an executor, administrator, or anyone who is in charge of the deceased person's property.

 - Your only U.S. trade or business was the performance of personal services, and

-- You have no other need to file a return to claim a refund of overwithheld taxes, to satisfy additional withholding at source, or to claim income exempt or partly exempt by treaty; or
+- You have no other need to file a return to claim a refund of overwithheld taxes, to satisfy additional withholding at source, or to claim income exempt or partly exempt by treaty.

 - You were a nonresident alien student, teacher, or trainee who was temporarily present in the United States under an "F," "J," "M," or "Q" visa, and you have no income that is subject to tax under section 871 (that is, the income items listed on page 1 of Form 1040NR, lines 8 through 21, and on page 4, Schedule NEC, lines 1 through 12).